aalvarez11/jobify/README.md

 Each route can define a "loader" function to provide data to the route element before it renders.

-- must return a value
+Like actions, loaders must return a value!

 DashboardLayout.jsx